Travertine Tiles Flooring

 - Travertine stones take their color and variety from the structure of the soil and the geographical features of the region.

 - Then it is carefully shaped in factories and different colors are added to its structure.
 In this way, you can find models suitable for many different decoration styles.

 Travertine Usage Areas

-Products obtained from natural stones are processed and used in many different ways along history.
-Travertine usage areas; Decoration of indoor and outdoor areas, home, office, kitchen, bathroom, hotel, bar, school, shop, cafe, restaurant, wet area, hospital, laundry room, corridor, cellar, covered terrace etc.
+Products obtained from natural stones are processed and used in many different ways along with history.
+Travertine usage areas; Decoration of indoor and outdoor areas, home, office, kitchen, bathroom, hotel, bar, school, shop, cafe, restaurant, wet area, hospital, laundry room, corridor, cellar, covered terrace, etc.